-- the initiation, progress, timing, costs and results of pre-clinical and clinic studies for our product candidates; - the capacity of manufacturing our products in France and in the United States; - the outcome, timing and cost of regulatory approvals by U.S. and non-U.S. regulatory authorities, including the possibility that regulatory authorities will require that we perform more studies than those that we currently expect; - the ability of our product candidates to progress through clinical development successfully; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - our need to expand our research and development activities; - our need and ability to hire additional personnel; - our need to implement additional infrastructure and internal systems, including manufacturing processes for our product candidates; - · the effect of competing technological and market developments; and - the cost of establishing sales, marketing and distribution capabilities for any products for which we may receive regulatory approval.
+- the entry into the subsequent investment agreement contemplated by the AZ MOU, and the satisfaction of the conditions thereunder for the receipt of an additional investment by AstraZeneca; - · the initiation, progress, timing, costs and results of pre-clinical and clinic studies for our product candidates; - the capacity of manufacturing our products in France and in the United States; - the outcome, timing and cost of regulatory approvals by U.S. and non-U.S. regulatory authorities, including the possibility that regulatory authorities will require that we perform more studies than those that we currently expect; - the ability of our product candidates to progress through clinical development successfully; - · the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - our need to expand our research and development activities; - · our need and ability to hire additional personnel; - our need to implement additional infrastructure and internal systems, including manufacturing processes for our product candidates; - · the effect of competing technological and market developments; - the cost of establishing sales, marketing and distribution capabilities for any products for which we may receive regulatory approval.